ibm-cloud-docs/power-iaas/use-case-app.md

 * Oracle&copy; and Db2 Workloads
 * Custom Enterprise applications
 * Modernization and extending the value of their enterprise systems with {{site.data.keyword.cloud_notm}} native applications
-* Customer merging or acquiring a business and needs the temporary capacity while moving or merging multiple data centers
+* Customer acquiring a business and needs the temporary capacity while moving or merging multiple data centers

 ## Solution components
 {: #use-case-app-solutions}